cunicu/cunicu/docs/Usage.md

 ## Daemon

-Sending a `SIGUSR1` signal to the daemon will trigger an immediate synchronization of all Wireguard interfaces.
+Sending a `SIGUSR1` signal to the daemon will trigger an immediate synchronization of all WireGuard interfaces.